dkochmanski/charming-clim/doc/grafts.md

     ![80DPI and MDPI plotters](plotters.png)

-[^7]: Ideal border is composed of lines which are 1-dimensional objects which
+[^7]: the Ideal border is composed of lines which are 1-dimensional objects
-    doesn't occupy any space.
+    which doesn't occupy any space.
 Red border in drawings marks "ideal" object boundaries.
 Points are labeled in device units (with possible fractions).

-## Sheets written with a special devices in mind
+## Sheets written with a special device in mind

 There is still an unanswered question - how can we program applications with a specific device limitations in mind?
 As we have discussed earlier default sheet